knitr::opts_chunk$set(cache = FALSE)

 The node IDs can be used to manipulate the tree, for instance

-subsetting with the subtree()
+subsetting with the subtree() function.

 visualizeTree(Tibble |> subTree(9))

-objects.
-For robustness against changes in the
+robustness against changes in the input data or clustering approach, it

-by the most recent common ancestor from a pair of species.
-The
+is recommented to define a clade by the most recent common ancestor from

-instead of node IDs as input.
+FocalClade objects instead of node IDs as input.

 (Halobacterium <- focalClade(Tibble, "Halobacterium_noricense", "Halobacterium_salinarum", "blue", "Halobacterium genus"))